70 years of progress in cervical cancer research

 Our researchers prove the value of the HPV vaccine

-The results of a monumental study we funded, led by Professor Peter Sasieni, found that the HPV vaccine was shown to dramatically reduce cervical cancer rates by almost 90% in women in their 20s who were offered it at ages 12 to 13.
+The results of a monumental study we funded, led by Professor Peter Sasieni, found that the HPV vaccine dramatically reduced cervical cancer rates by almost 90% in women in their 20s who were offered it at ages 12 to 13.

-“My immediate reaction was that we better check this – it’s too good to be true,” Sasieni said, when reflecting on the outcome of the study.
+“My immediate reaction was that we better check this – it’s too good to be true,” Sasieni told us a year later.
 “I thought that we might be reducing cases of cancer by 50%.
 And then to see over 80% reduction is just stunning.”

 "In the UK, the elimination of cervical cancer as a public health problem in our lifetime is possible with continued action to improve access to vaccination and screening for all.”